drewmrobson/transaction-categorization/README.md

 ## Dependencies

 1. `Sep` and `System.CommandLine` from NuGet
-2. A CSV of your financial transactions with the following headers:
+2. A CSV of your financial transactions with the following columns but do not include headers:

 | Date  | Amount | Description |
 |-------|--------|-------------|